20 Things to Look for While Watching John Carpenter’s Halloween

 Horror movies don’t come simpler or more effective than Halloween, director John Carpenter’s 1978 classic that helped revitalize the slasher genre and, of course, created one of the most popular costumes of all time.
 Halloween sends chills down your spine with nothing more than a few piano notes and long shots of the masked Michael Myers looming in the background, stalking his victims.
 (Today’s masters of horror could learn a thing or two from its less-is-more potency).
 To paraphrase Donald Pleasence’s Dr. Sam Loomis talking about Myers, this is a story about a man made up of pure evil.

-After countless sequels and franchise reboots, including an upcoming one with the involvement of Carpenter and original star Jamie Lee Curtis (and strangely enough, comedian Danny McBride), it can feel like there’s no fresh ground in Myers.
+After countless sequels and franchise reboots, including David Gordon Green's new Halloween sequel starring Jamie Lee Curtis (which, strangely enough, was co-written by comedian Danny McBride), it can sometimes feel like there’s no fresh ground in Myers.
 But it’s worth revisiting the movie that started it all to see how many deeper nuances were hiding just below the surface of Carpenter’s sublime terror.
 We rounded up the strange facts, goofs, and hints to catch next time Halloween inevitably pops up on a TV screen near you.

 1. THE HALLOWEEN THEME SONG IS ITS OWN CHARACTER.

 The opening credits set the mood with an image of a jack-o’-lantern and the movie’s theme song, which instantly communicate that Michael Myers is on his way and you should not underestimate him.
 The thing about that theme song: John Carpenter, who scored the movie himself as he did with many of his movies, clearly understood its power.
 It plays six different times throughout the film, along with variations on it (enough to make its own drinking game).

 2. HALLOWEEN HAPPENED THANKS TO ONE RICH MAN IN THE CREDITS.